guess-who-haiku/guess-who-haiku/README.md

 ### Leaderboard

-The cross-application leaderboard shows the top ten users in two categories: highest scores from solving haikus, and most haikues made.
+The cross-application leaderboard shows the top ten users in two categories: highest scores from solving haikus, and most haikus made.
 If a logged-in user places on either board, their name will be highlighted.

 ![leaderboard](https://user-images.githubusercontent.com/55667998/75101705-8ea6b700-5595-11ea-862e-ffe3535cb5e2.PNG)